 - Your app must comply with Google's Webmaster Quality Guidelines.

 Ads are considered part of your Product for purposes of content review and compliance with developer terms.
 Therefore, we would like to remind you that all of the above content policies apply.
-Ads which are inconsistent with the app's content rating are also in violation of our developer terms.
+Ads which are inconsistent with the content rating of your apps or extension are also in violation of our developer terms.
 Please take care to use advertising that does not violate Chrome Web Store Developer Terms.
-This ads policy does not apply to extensions.

 - Ads Context and Attribution: